Instructors

 Vision Statement

-Brown University Pre-College Programs provide students intellectually and socially formative and challenging experiences in and outside of the classroom.
+Brown University Pre-College Programs provide students with intellectually and socially formative and challenging experiences in and outside of the classroom.
 Our students learn with a diverse group of peers, instructors and staff in an academically rigorous environment aligned with Brown’s commitment to independent thinking, critical engagement and personal and community responsibility.
 Students leave their pre-college programs intellectually changed, with a deeper awareness of their own abilities and interests, a broadening of their knowledge of the great diversity of perspectives and experiences and an appreciation of how much more there is to learn.

 Mission Statement